jordifebrer/Hapi-Pattern-Library/README.md

 ## Getting started

+1. Clone this repo.

-You will need to have a recent version of `node` installed
+2. Make sure that you have a recent version of `Node.js` installed (>= 3).
+To install Node you can go to their website [Node.js](http://nodejs.org/downloads/).

-If `node` is installed run the following commands to get started:
+3. If Node is installed cd into the root of the repo and run the following commands to get started:

 ```
     $ npm install